anki-code/xonsh-cheatsheet/README.md

 Sometimes when you're using PyPi, Conda, or virtual environments you can forget about the current version and location of Python and try to import packages in xonsh resulting in a `ModuleNotFoundError` error.
 Often this means you installed the package in another environment and didn't realise it.
 To avoid this read the section about xonsh installation above.

-### Collision of console tools or shell syntax with Python builtins
+### Shadowing of console tools or shell syntax with Python builtins

 In case of name or syntax collision try to use aliases or [abbrevs](https://github.com/xonsh/xontrib-abbrevs) to resolve the conflict.